 The bow-drill method is a primitive, hand-operated way of making fire making friction using a few pieces of wood, and a piece of string.

 Most of us have seen it in movies or maybe an outdoor adventure reality show like Survivor.
 If you were a boy scout or spent time in the military, you learned this technique.
 If you can get confident in the bow-drill method, you will almost never be without warmth in a survival situation.

-This method is one that requires quite a bit of physical exertion.
-It is not something you can just read about or memorize the steps for and then depend on it in a SHTF or disaster scenario.
-I will give you some basic information and outline the steps here.
-All the experts agree that it is a skill that must be practiced and developed before you need to count on it to stay warm.
+This primitive skill requires quite a bit of physical exertion.
+It is not something you can just read about or memorize the steps for, and then depend on it in wiledrness survival scenarios.

 Caution: Pressure treated wood is highly toxic if heated.
 It gives off noxious fumes when it smolders.
 For this reason, use only natural wood sources.

 You will need: